RuchiraTharaka/DigitalClock-C/README.md

 # DigitalClock-C
-Digital Clock which works on terminal using C language
+Digital Clock which works on the terminal using C language